ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 During the initial weeks of this phase, researchers should be aware that the cluster may be taken down for maintenance with minimal notice so we can finalize the cluster configuration and ensure stability for the McCleary production launch.
 In light of this, the YCRC compute service charges will not apply on McCleary commons partitions  until Farnam is formally decommissioned.

-!!! note
-    McCleary will be launching in February.
-Keep an eye on this page or your email for updates.

 ## Accounts

 Most Farnam and Ruddle users who have been active in the last year will have had their accounts already created on McCleary and will receive an email to that effect.
-All other users can request an account using our [Account Request form](https://research.computing.yale.edu/support/hpc/account-request).
+All other users who conduct life sciences research can request an account using our [Account Request form](https://research.computing.yale.edu/support/hpc/account-request).

 Any new additions to Farnam and Ruddle in the coming months will also automatically be granted a McCleary account.